buildbuddy-io/buildbuddy/SETUP.md

   <h1>Installing and Configuring Buildbuddy</h1>
 </p>

 Setting up BuildBuddy to view your own logs is easy!
+Your two options are:

-The two primary ways are to use the Cloud BuildBuddy instance, or to run it your own instance on-premise.
+* Use the Cloud BuildBuddy instance, or
+* Run your own instance on-premise

 We support both!

 # Cloud BuildBuddy